pglombardo/PasswordPusher/containers/docker/README.md

 ## postgres

-To setup the container to use the postgres database backend DATABASE_URL environment variable needs to be configured.
+To setup the container to use the PostgreSQL database backend DATABASE_URL environment variable needs to be configured.
 The syntax should look like:

     DATABASE_URL=postgresql://passwordpusher_user:passwordpusher_passwd@postgres:5432/passwordpusher_db

-You can either configure your PostgreSQL server to use these credentials or override the environment var in the command line:
+You can either configure your PostgreSQL server to use these credentials or override the environment variable in the command line:

     docker run -d -p "5100:5100" -e "DATABASE_URL=postgresql://user:passwd@postgres:5432/my_db" pglombardo/pwpush:latest